kyle-donoghue/Infinite-Campus-Python-API/README.md

 my code for easier understanding.

 ## Usage
+All scripts can be run by normal `python script.py` or by `chmod +x script.py` then `./script.py`.

-`campus.py` returns all your current grades in the console.
+`campus.py` returns all your current grades in the console based on semester choice.
+It also has a saved login feature that can be used with rawGrades.py.

-`rawGrades.py` is a command-lin interface for accessing your grades; right now, all it does is make sure everything connects properly.
+`rawGrades.py` is a command-line interface for accessing your grades; right now, all it does is make sure everything connects properly.

 ```(rawGrades.py -u <username> -p <password> -i <district-id> -c <optional: uses existing save file>)```